billabear/docs/docs/developer/events/invoice.md

 sidebar_label: Invoice
 sidebar_position: 2
 ---
-Here is the information relating to events relating to Invoices
+Here is the information relating to events relating to Invoices.

 ## Invoice Created